Yeop-Lee/Tizen_stemegg/README.md

 # STEM EGG

-#Subject

-## Smart Watch for Persuasion computing
+##Smart Watch for Persuasion computing

-* A. The input data <-- Life-logs
+* Using user's everyday life-logs

-* B. Watch application communicate with users
+* Watch application communicate with users

 ##Our Suggesting Module